sensein/brainkb-design-document/README.md

 ## Usage Scenario
-**Actor:** A
+**Actor:** Alice (Neuroscientists)

-**Role:** Neuroscientists/Researcher

-**Task:** Actor A wants to know if they can gain new insights from their newly collected neuroscience data.
+**Task:** Alice wants to know if they can gain new insights from their newly collected neuroscience data.

 **Precondition:** The dataset is usable, i.e., is not corrupted and is related to the neuroscience domain.

 **Flow:**

-1. Actor A uploads the data into the BrainKB platform through the BrainKB UI (User Interface).
+1. Alice uploads the data into the BrainKB platform through the BrainKB UI (User Interface).
 2. BrainKB, the system, then analyzes data.
 If any error, e.g., unsupported file format, it will return the error; otherwise, the system will proceed to the next step of knowledge extraction.
 3. The system will perform the knowledge extraction, validation, and alignment operation.
 If the validation or the alignment issue cannot be resolved automatically, the extracted knowledge represented via KG is flagged for expert review.
 Upon the successful review, the KGs are integrated (or stored) in the BrainKB storage and is available for visualization and analysis.

-**Postcondition:** Actor A discovers new insights through the integration of diverse knowledge sources represented in BrainKB's KGs.
+**Postcondition:** Alice discovers new insights through the integration of diverse knowledge sources represented in BrainKB's KGs.

 ## Technology
 - FastAPI